This is part of a series of posts from my quest to run a half marathon in all 50 states. West Virginia was my 41st state.

 Enter the Marshall University Marathon and Half Marathon.
 Marshall University is in Huntington, a small town of about 45,000 people, in the southern part of the state near Ohio and Kentucky.
 There is a small airport here, but you’d probably be better off flying into Charleston, the capital, about an hour away, and driving a rental car to Huntington.

 2017 was the 14th year for the marathon, so I thought it should be well-organized and most likely a good match for me.
 The only wild card was the weather.
 I remember trick-or-treating in my hometown in West Virginia wearing a heavy winter coat many Halloweens as a kid, and seeing snow in October wasn’t unusual.
 Since moving to North Carolina many years ago, I’ve become a weather wimp, especially when it comes to cold weather.
-The week of the race, the weather prediction changed from a chance of thunderstorms the morning of the race to rain the day before, to no rain on Sunday, and back to 61% chance of rain at 8:00 a.m. during the race.
+The week of the race, the weather forecast for Huntington changed from a chance of thunderstorms the morning of the race to rain the day before, to no rain on race day, and back to 61% chance of rain at 8:00 a.m. during the race.
 So I had no idea what the weather was going to be like during the race.

 Packet pickup was offered both Friday and Saturday (no race-day pickup) and was easy and efficient.
 Half marathoners received a short-sleeve technical shirt and marathoners got that in addition to an Asics jacket (half marathoners could purchase a jacket).
 People running the 5k got a cotton short-sleeve shirt.
 There wasn’t really much else in the packet other than a map of Marshall University and written instructions for the race.
 There was a WV magazine, which I flipped through, but that’s all there was and I was glad really.
 I always think it’s a waste to get a bunch of junk no one wants anyway in your packet.